 Traffic- and sales-generating keywords that are easy to rank for?
 Yes, please.

 Looking for a product or service, your potential customers turn to search engines.
 They type in a search term, or a keyword, and find your site in the top results — provided you've invested some serious SEO effort into this particular term.

 But as people's habits vary, they can use hundreds of different word combinations to describe one and the same thing.
 That's why the starting point of any SEO campaign is finding all keywords people may use and picking the best ones to focus your SEO work on.
 Here's how the process goes:

 Step 1: Decide on your seed keywords

 Seed keywords are terms that will be used as base keywords in your keyword research.
-Rather than coming up with the terms yourself, you can get your seed keywords collected in Rank Tracker right upon project creation from Google AdWords and Analytics.
+Rather than coming up with the terms yourself, you can get your seed keywords collected in Rank Tracker right upon project creation from Google Analytics and Search Console.